Geoscience Applications (GEO906)

 Learning outcome

-After having completed the course, the candidate should be able to understand the basic terms in the most important areas within petroleum geoscience- and understand how these are applied in research.
-Students should have a thorough understanding of how geological data is collected, processed, and interpreted, in order to make decisions about the exploration of- and utilization of hydrocarbons.
+After having completed the course, the candidate should be able to understand the basic terms in the most important areas within the selected field of geoscience and understand how these are applied in research.
+Students should have a thorough understanding of how geological data is collected, processed, interpreted, and used for decision-making.

 Required prerequisite knowledge